 My academic work focuses on designing algorithms—with a particular focus on optimization.
 Algorithms are essentially provably efficient, effective methods for solving problems.
 Addition is an example of an algorithm, and without it, monetary systems don’t work.
 Of course, my work is far less central (see Google Scholar).
 In academia, being “world famous” can mean some guy in Japan read one of your papers once.
 That being said, my knowledge is reasonably complete with respect to techniques in algorithms and optimization.

 For professors at public institutions, public service is a core part of the job.
 Over the years, I have conducted extensive data analysis on university budgets and public school performance.
-I am deeply immersed in K-12 education policy, drawing heavily from my time serving on the Berkeley High School Site Council, and, of course, I am intimately familiar with higher education through my decades of work as a college instructor and teaching Pedagogy.
+I am a student of K-12 education policy, drawing heavily from my time serving on the Berkeley High School Site Council, and, of course, I am intimately familiar with higher education through my decades of work as a college instructor and teaching Pedagogy.

 That experience—managing large teams, building systems to adapt to sudden crises, rigorously analyzing data to understand what actually works, and navigating trade-offs between competing interests—is all driven fundamentally by a dedication to public service, rather than to a company’s bottom line.